zeynepdicle/RollPitchYaw_TFTLCDgraph/README.md

 # Deneyap_RollPitchYaw_OledGraph
-Printing the graph of Roll Pitch Yaw axes on oled screen with Deneyap card.
+The angles of the rotation axes (roll, pitch and yaw) on the card were taken with the sensor on the Experiment card.
+The graph of the received axis angles was printed on the oled screen.
 ![Pinout](https://github.com/zeynepdicle/Deneyap_RollPitchYaw_OledGraph/blob/main/image/pinout.jpg)